English football sponsorship: Summary of competition sponsorship deals

-Summary of Premier League front of shirt sponsorship deals
+Summary of Premier League front-of-shirt sponsorship deals

-Shirt sponsorship in English football clubs was first pioneered by Coventry City in 1978 after they were sponsored by Talbot.
+Shirt sponsorship in English football clubs was pioneered by Coventry City in 1978 after they were sponsored by Talbot.
 The first English club to secure a sponsorship deal was Derby County, they only wore the football tops featuring the Saab sponsor once for a photo shoot.
 Issues arose with teams wearing sponsored shirts in the early 1980s.
 The scheduled broadcast of a match between Aston Villa and Brighton & Hove Albion on 22 October 1980 was cancelled as both teams refused to play without sponsors on their shirts.
 Newcastle United and Bolton Wanderers were fined £1,000 for wearing shirts with advertising in FA Cup games in January 1981.
 Nottingham Forest were fined £7,000 by UEFA for a similar offence in February 1981.
 By 1987, every league club had a shirt sponsorship deal.
+From the 2026–27 season onwards, gambling companies were banned as front-of-shirt sponsor but is still allowed as sleeve sponsor.